thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

 "dace214a-b8d6-46fd-927f-d03c0e06e62f"="5d9bf47d-79b6-45e4-acff-f7d166d2dee0"
 ~~~

-The top section are values that tell the reader what the mapping file is for.
-Note that good naming of the file is also recommended.
-The `[mappings]` section contains mappings _from_ the old GUID _to_ the new GUID.
-These would be from the source to the destination.
+??? warning "Comments are not retained"

-Note that the file is updated and rewritten as new content is created.
+    The mapping file is updated and rewritten as new content is created.
 TOML allows comments, but reading and writing comments is not supported.
 A future version will have the ability to add some type of content, such as table names for the mappings.

 ## CLI preview